Sage Bank Feeds

 Connect to the Accounting System

-Embed Rutter Link into your application and walk through an end to end business authentication flow in order to create a new Connection.
-This Connection represents the business accounting system and contains an access_token used to read and write data for that instance.
+Embed Rutter Link into your application and direct your customers through the flow in order to create a new Connection.
+This Connection contains an access_token used to read and write data for that instance.

 Make your first connection in minutes